University of North Carolina graduate student left building right after killing adviser, police say

 CHAPEL HILL, N.C.
-(AP) — A University of North Carolina graduate student charged with killing his faculty adviser walked into a classroom building, shot the victim and then left, authorities said Tuesday, shedding light on an attack that led to a campuswide lockdown as police searched for the gunman.
+(AP) — A University of North Carolina graduate student walked into a classroom building, shot his faculty adviser and quickly left, authorities said a day after the attack paralyzed campus as police searched for the gunman.

-Chapel Hill city police arrested Qi in a residential neighborhood near the campus within two hours of the attack and didn't need to use force to take him into custody, UNC Police Chief Brian Jones said at a news conference.
-He said investigators were still trying to determine a motive and were still searching for the gun used to kill Yan.
+Chapel Hill police arrested Qi without force in a residential neighborhood near campus within two hours of the attack, UNC Police Chief Brian James said at a news conference.

-UNC Chancellor Kevin Guskiewicz said his team has met with Yan’s colleagues and family to express condolences and offer support.
+Investigators were trying to determine a motive and searching for the gun, James said.
+He declined to specify where in Caudill Labs Yan was killed, saying officers are still looking at evidence.
+Qi was already gone when a team of officers reached the building, James said.

-“He was a beloved colleague, mentor and a friend of so many on our campus and a father to two young children,” Guskiewicz said at the news conference.
+Yan was "a beloved colleague, mentor and a friend of so many on our campus and a father to two young children,” UNC Chancellor Kevin Guskiewicz at the news conference.

-On Wednesday, the school’s iconic Bell Tower will ring in honor of Yan’s memory and students are encouraged to take a moment of silence, he said.
+On Wednesday afternoon, the school’s iconic Bell Tower will ring in honor of Yan’s memory and students are encouraged to take a moment of silence, he said.
 The school also canceled classes until Thursday.

-When the hearing ended, Qi bowed to his interpreter, his attorney and the guards before they took him away in handcuffs.
-Dana Graves, a public defender who represented Qi at the hearing, left the courtroom without talking to reporters.
+Graves left court without talking to reporters and did not immediately respond to an email seeking comment.

-Yan was an associate professor in the Department of Applied Physical Sciences who had worked for the university since 2019, UNC said in a statement Tuesday.
+Yan was an associate professor in the Department of Applied Physical Sciences who had worked for the university since July 2019, Guskiewicz said Tuesday.
 He led the Yan Research Group, which Qi joined last year, according to the group’s UNC webpage.

-He earned his PhD in materials engineering from Rensselaer Polytechnic Institute in New York and previously worked as an assistant professor at Clarkson University.
+Yan was a respected and approachable professor and research adviser who was deeply knowledgeable about the field, said Wen Liu, a 2022 graduate who worked in the lab for three years.

+He was somewhat reserved, yet always willing to answer questions with patience and respect and advise lab members who got stuck in their research, Liu said.

+“For hours he would just be doing things and explaining along the way,” said Liu, who was a “newbie undergrad in the field” at the time and also worked with Qi in the lab.
+Qi seemed passionate about research, curious about others’ work and “pretty sociable,” Liu said.

+The lab’s main goals were making and studying nanoparticles under the effect of light, using lasers, he said.
+The work has potential applications in medicine and other fields.

-Qi is a graduate student in the department of applied physical sciences who studies nanopartical synthesis and light-matter interaction.
-In a page that has been taken down since the attack, he was listed on the school’s website as a graduate student in Yan’s research group and Yan was listed as his adviser.
-Qi previously studied at Wuhan University in China before moving to the U.S. and earning a masters in mechanical engineering at Louisiana State University in 2021.
+A since-deleted page on the school’s website listed Qi as a graduate student in Yan’s research group, with Yan as his adviser, though the police chief said their ties were still under investigation.
+Qi previously studied at Wuhan University in China before earning a masters in mechanical engineering at Louisiana State University in 2021.

-The attack led to a roughly three-hour lockdown on the UNC campus and struck fear into students and faculty who had returned last week for the start of the fall semester.
+The attack and hourslong lockdown terrified students and faculty who had returned last week for the start of the fall semester.
+On Tuesday, students pet therapy dogs on campus and chalked hearts, peace signs and messages of hope on walking paths.

-Noel Harris, a senior journalism student, said she spent several confusing and scary hours locked down in a media management and policy class reading news coverage, listening to police scanners and waiting for updates from the university about whether the campus was still in danger.
+Noel Harris, a senior journalism student, said she spent confusing and scary hours locked in a class reading news coverage, listening to police scanners and waiting for university updates about whether the danger had passed.

-“That’s when I then saw the students jumping from the building.
-So it was just like, OK, so is it really safe?
-What’s going on?” she said.

-She said Tuesday that she was still trying to get clarity about what led the students to exit through the windows of Phillips Hall, which houses mathematics and other classes and was not the scene of the shooting.
+She said Tuesday that she was still trying to understand why the students left through the windows of Phillips Hall, where math and other classes are held but no shots were fired.

 Robertson reported from Raleigh, North Carolina, and Rankin reported from Richmond, Virginia.
 Associated Press writers Jonathan Drew in Hillsborough, North Carolina, Sarah Brumfield in Silver Spring, Maryland, and Ben Finley in Norfolk, Virginia, contributed to this report.